Laban254/social-connect-api/README.md

 # 🌐 Social Connect API

-This project is a **social media backend** built using Flask, Flask-SocketIO, OAuth for authentication, and JWT for session management.
-It provides features for user authentication, profile management, content creation, interactions, and real-time notifications.
-The application is containerized using Docker for easy development and production deployments and uses **PostgreSQL** as the database.
+This project is a **social media backend** built using Flask and Flask-SocketIO.
+It utilizes **Google OAuth** for authentication, enabling users to log in using their Google accounts.
+The application features user authentication, profile management, content creation, interactions (such as likes and comments), and real-time notifications.
+It is containerized using Docker for seamless development and production deployments, and it uses **PostgreSQL** as the database for data storage.

 ----------